Healing nervous system – Fear of Abandonment Series: PART 3

 (Neuroplasticity is your brain’s ability to rewire itself through repeated experience & is now well-documented in trauma recovery research.
 If you’re interested in learning more check out: The National Institute for the Clinical Application of Behavioral Medicine (NICABM)

-Nervous System Healing for Fear of Abandonment: Moves Patterns to Possibility
+Healing Nervous System – Patterns to Possibility

 This is where nervous system healing and transformation begins.